Direct access may refer to any of the following:

-- Sometimes known as machine access or random access, direct access is a term used to describe the ability of a computer to locate and retrieve data immediately from a storage device.
+1. Sometimes referred to as machine access or random access, direct access is a term used to describe a computer's ability to immediately locate and retrieve data from a storage device.

-a telephone call, see local bypass.
+2. When referring to a telephone call, see local bypass.